 AT 710.
-Evaluation and Management of Musculoskeletal Injury I. 4 Credits.
+Evaluation and Management of Lower Extremity Injuries.
+4 Credits.

-This course teaches injury evaluation and management techniques of the lower extremity and lumbosacral region.
-Topics covered include methods of evaluation, immediate management, and rehabilitation for the foot, ankle, knee, hip, pelvis, and lumbar spine.
+This course teaches injury evaluation and management techniques of the lower extremity.
+Topics covered include methods of evaluation, immediate management, and rehabilitation for the foot, ankle, knee, hip, and pelvis.

 AT 720.
-Evaluation and Management of Musculoskeletal Injury II.
+Evaluation and Management of Head, Neck, and Spine Injuries.
 4 Credits.

-This course teaches injury evaluation and management techniques of the upper extremity and thorax and cervical regions.
-Topics covered include methods of evaluation, immediate management, and rehabilitation for the shoulder, elbow, forearm, wrist, hand and cervical spine.
+This course teaches injury evaluation and management techniques of the head, cervical, thoracic, and lumbar regions.
+Topics covered include methods of evaluation, immediate management, and rehabilitation for head, neck, and spine injuries.

 AT 730.
-Evaluation and Management of Head Injuries.
-2 Credits.
+Evaluation and Management of Upper Extremity Injuries.
+4 Credits.

-This course teaches injury evaluation and management techniques of the head.
-Topics covered include methods of evaluation, immediate management, and rehabilitation for traumatic brain injury and facial injuries.
+This course teaches injury evaluation and management techniques of the upper extremity.
+Topics covered include methods of evaluation, immediate management, and rehabilitation for the shoulder complex, elbow, forearm, wrist, and hand.

 AT 740.
-Evaluation and Management of General Medical Conditions.
-3 Credits.
+Evaluation and Management of Systemic Conditions.
+4 Credits.